webfactory/webfactory-visibility-filter-bundle/README.md

 ];
 ```

-The filter class needs to be registered manually, as Symfony bundles cannot do this by themselves.
+The filter class needs to be registered manually.

 ```yaml
 # src/config.yml